bhyvex/PAD-FileSystem/README.md

 creates the `jar` packages of all the three projects under the folder `target/`.

 ## How to run the projects

+Download the latest release version of the project.

 ### Core project
 The main class of the `core` project is the `PadFsNode.java` class that run a single storage node.